gruntwork-io/docs/_docs-sources/pipelines/architecture/index.md

 ## Dispatcher

-The dispatcher takes an infrastructure change and a pipelines action and parameters as input.
+The dispatcher takes an infrastructure change, a pipelines action, and parameters as input.
 Then, it calls the executor to run the action on the infrastructure change.
 Once complete, the dispatcher creates a Pull Request comment (for PR workflows) or a GitHub issue (for pushes to main) with a link to the GitHub logs

 ## Executor